Contents Insurance Calculator for Flats, Apartments & Renters

 Quick essentials High impact

-Important: This is an illustrative educational estimator, not advice or a quote, and does not arrange insurance.
-Actual premiums depend on insurer underwriting and eligibility.
+Important: This is an illustrative educational calculator, not advice or a quote, and does not arrange insurance.
+Actual premiums depend on insurer underwriting, eligibility, postcode, policy wording and limits.
 All calculations run locally in your browser; nothing is stored.

 Estimated Annual Premium